 Colors

-Some birds have distinctive coloring, and they’re often named after these unique shades (think: blue jays, goldfinch, red footed falcon, etc).
+Some birds have distinctive coloring, and they’re often named after these unique shades (think: blue jays, goldfinch, red-footed falcon, etc).
 Scientifically speaking, these vibrant pigments are due to carotenoids, which play a key role in birds’ ability to reproduce and communicate.
 In turn, for bird watchers, coloring is a key component of identification.

 Besides the basic colors, be on the lookout for “field marks.”
 These are very specific markings that will help you identify a bird more quickly.
 For example, does the bird have white spots on its wings?
 An eyebrow stripe?
 A throat patch?
-Pay close attention to these often colorful markings to make a more accurate judgement.
+Pay close attention to these often colorful markings to make a more accurate judgment.

 Behavior